jclehner/nmrpflash/README.md

 WNDR4700, WNR3500), but is likely to be compatible with most other Netgear devices as well.

 Prebuilt binaries for Linux, macOS and Windows are available [here](https://github.com/jclehner/nmrpflash/releases) ([Npcap](https://nmap.org/npcap/#download) is required on Windows).

-Note that on Linux and macOS, using [Homebrew](https://formulae.brew.sh/formula/nmrpflash) is the preferred method.
-FreeBSD packages can be fetched and installed using the FreeBSD `pkg` command.
+On Linux and macOS, using [Homebrew](https://formulae.brew.sh/formula/nmrpflash) is the preferred method.
+Packages maintained by your Linux distribution may be hopelessly outdated (as of 2024-10-01, the current version in Debian based distros such as Ubuntu is 0.9.14, released more than 4 years earlier!).

+A [FreeBSD package](https://ports.freebsd.org/cgi/ports.cgi?query=nmrpflash) can be fetched and installed using the `pkg` command.

 ```
 Usage: nmrpflash [OPTIONS...]